microsoft/AzureTrailblazerAcademy/month2/labs/lab_adf/README.md

 - Select 'Data factories' and select 'add' to create a new service

 Provide the following info:
-- Name: 'ata-adf-lab-\<yourname\>'
+- Name: 'ata-adf-lab-\<YourName\>'
-- Subscription: Make sure it selected the correct subscription
+- Subscription: Make sure to select your subscription
-- Select 'ata-adf-lab-\<yourname\>', the resource group you have created with custom deployment.
+- Select 'ata-adf-lab-\<YourName\>', the resource group you have created with custom deployment.
 - Location: select 'East US'
 - Enable GIT: uncheck the box

 Click on 'Create' button

 <img src="./images/adf-main-service-create.png" alt="Create ADF Service" width="600">

 2. Open ADF Author Tool
-- select 'Go to resource' when it completes the deployment
+- Select 'Go to resource' when it completes the deployment.
-- select 'Author & Monitor' in the middle of the screen
+- Select 'Author & Monitor' in the middle of the screen.

 <img src="./images/adf-select-author.png" alt="Select Author & Monitor" width="600">

-opens up a new tab introducing the drag and drop interface to build pipelines
+Opens up a new tab introducing the drag and drop interface to build pipelines.

 <img src="./images/adf-select-create-pipeline.png" alt="select create pipeline" width="600">

 ### Task-2: Create linked services
-You will be creating connection link services to sync and source systems such as Oracle, ADLS Gen2 and Synapse.
+You will be creating connection linked services to sync and source systems such as Oracle, ADLS Gen2 and Synapse in this task.
 1. Create Oracle Linked Service
 - select Management hub (ToolBox) icon on the left and select 'Linked Services' under Connections section.
 - Select 'New' under Linked Services
-- search for 'Oracle' under 'Data Store' and select 'Oracle Database' and click on 'Continue' Enter the following Oracle Connect Info:
+- search for 'Oracle' under 'Data Store' and select 'Oracle Database' and click on 'Continue'

+Enter the following Oracle Connect Info:
 - Name: Enter 'OracleDB12cHR'
 - Leave the default 'Connection string' option